Elementary School Teacher Careers

 Elementary school students usually spend most of their time in one classroom every day, which means that you will have your own classroom dedicated to the students you have that respective year.
 This includes decorating it to make it engaging and comfortable for your specific students.

 A school teacher’s work schedule usually consists of a 9 – 10-month school year and 2 – 3 month summer break.
 However, if you’re working on a year-round school schedule, it will require 8 weeks in a row with a one-week break in between.

 But, before you start sending advance payments to a teacher training program, it’s best to stop and learn what a day in the life of an elementary teacher really looks like.
-Check out this elementary school teacher job description to see if a teaching career is truly for you.
+Check out this fifth-grade elementary school teacher’s daily schedule to see if a teaching career is truly for you.